iwona-pekala/a11y-bug-fixes/html/dialog/dialog-escape-key.md

    - Yes - Allow dialog closing with the Escape key.
    - No - Continue.
 3. Will you be able to fix the Escape handling for all dialog's inner elements?
-   - Yes - Fix the Escape key handling AND Allow dialog closing with the Escape key.
+   - Yes - Fix the Escape key handling **AND** Allow dialog closing with the Escape key.
    - No - Disable dialog closing with the Escape key.
 ## Case `role="dialog"`
+### Add Escape handling
+The most popular [accessible dialog example](https://www.w3.org/WAI/ARIA/apg/patterns/dialog-modal/examples/dialog/) closes the dialog on `keyup` event, while native `<dialog>` is closed on `keydown` event.
+Picking the `keydown` allows to make the experience consistent, but it's minor details and most users won't notice the difference.
 ```
 function closeDialog() {
   dialog.className = "hidden";